-A new city hall and port headquarters anchored by a 73,000 square foot civic plaza.
+A new city hall and port headquarters anchored by a 73,000ft2 civic plaza.
 A revitalised public park and spacious public library.
 Reconnected streets and a pedestrian path connecting to regional transit.
 Long Beach is getting a major makeover – and it’s all been made possible by a public-private-procurement (P3) deal acquired with our help.

 580,000 square feet of public buildings

-The proposed $530 million Civic Center project would comprise of a city hall, public library, a revitalised Lincoln Park and port headquarters.
-It is sited at the location of the old courthouse that was recently rebuilt nearby by the State of Califirnia using a P3 model (we were the Lender’s technical advisor on that project).
-The old courthouse was demolished and the site was made ready in March 2016.
+The $520m Civic Center project comprises a city hall, public library, a revitalised Lincoln Park, and port headquarters.
+It is sited at the location of the old courthouse that was recently rebuilt nearby by the State of California using a P3 model (we were the lender’s technical advisor on that project).
+The new facilities are far superior — energy efficient, seismically resilient, and cheaper to maintain.
+Plus, the new Civic Center will receive adequate, regular funding over the 40-year term, all without new taxes.

 What does a public-private-procurement mean for the project?

-Unlike more traditional means for building a public project, a public-private partnership, or P3, places the responsibility of designing, building, financing, operating and maintaining a project on the developer.
-In return, the public agency make performance-based payments to the developer over a set term, after which the facility O&M is handed back to the public in a state of good repair.
-We helped Long Beach shift construction cost and schedule risk, financing risk and long-term facility performance risk onto a private conglomerate, speeding up delivery, improving management and increasing innovation.
+Unlike more traditional means for building a public project, a public-private partnership, or P3, places the responsibility of designing, building, financing, operating, and maintaining a project on the developer.
+In return, the public agency makes performance-based payments to the developer over a set term, after which the facility O&M is handed back to the public in a state of good repair.
+We helped Long Beach shift construction cost and schedule risk, financing risk, and long-term facility performance risk onto a private conglomerate, speeding up delivery, improving management, and increasing innovation.

 A P3 partnership offers major financial benefits

-The City was able to transfer all this risk through the use of private financing—the “F” in DBFOM—that was secured and taken out by the private developer, Plenary Edgemoor Civic Partners.
-While the financing was non-recourse to the City, meaning it was not contractually obligated to pay the debt, the interest rate on the private placement notes was no more than the rates on municipal revenue bonds or certificates of participation—the two public financing options being considered that would have required a debt repayment covenant by the City to the lenders.
+The City was able to transfer all this risk through the use of private financing — the “F” in DBFOM — that was secured and taken out by the private developer, Plenary Properties Long Beach LLC.
+While the financing was non-recourse to the City, meaning the City was not contractually obligated to pay the debt, the interest rate on the private placement notes was no more than the rates on municipal revenue bonds or certificates of participation — the two public financing options being considered that would have required a debt repayment covenant by the City to the lenders.

-As well as transferring risk away from the city, no new taxes or fees need to be paid by Long Beach residents or businesses to create the complex.
-Further, the sale of land for private development created significant additional source of funds for the public facilities.
-Once developed, the private development will generate tax revenues for the city while also creating a mixed use, vibrant, 18-hr district.
+As well as transferring risk away from the city, no new taxes or fees had to be paid by Long Beach residents or businesses to create the complex.
+Further, the sale of City land for private development, including the five acres where the old City Hall stands, created a significant source of additional funds for the public facilities.
+Once developed, the private development generates tax revenues for the City while also contributing to the City’s objective of creating a mixed-use, vibrant, 18-hour district.

 Our P3 specialists were up to the challenge

-Despite the complexity of the deal, we were able to carry out the selection process of the winning bidder in under a year, and carry out financial and design negotiations and reach close within two years.
+Despite the complexity of the deal, we were able to carry out the procurement process and selection of the winning bidder in under a year.
+Next, we carried out financial and design negotiations and reached close within two years.
 All in all, we were able to reduce the planning, entitlement, and procurement process to two years, down from the traditional three-to-five years.
-This has resulted in big savings for all stakeholders – and more money to invest in transforming downtown Long Beach.
+This has resulted in big savings for all stakeholders — and more money to invest in transforming downtown Long Beach.

 Building a better Long Beach